If you’re interested in living in Chattanooga, a logical first step is to investigate the best neighborhoods in Chattanooga to call home.

 This upscale area, located literally on top of a mountain, offers your choice of cozy tree-lined neighborhoods and large properties nestled in the woods.
 There’s also a golf course, the pumpkin patch playground, and a very nice library (with a neat collection of handmade replicas of sailing ships).

 Signal is primarily a residential area, so to get access to shopping and restaurants, you’ll likely want to make the drive down into the valley.
-But there are great local schools on top, as well as CVS, a, and other shops where you can grab things quick.
+But there are great local schools on top, as well as CVS, a coffee shop, and other shops where you can grab things quick.

 Signal Mountain real estate can be on the pricey side, but ask anyone who lives there, and they wouldn’t want to live anywhere else.

 Lookout Mountain is another upscale area, and therefore Lookout Mountain Real Estate can be expensive.
 But what you get in return is amazing.

 Ruby Falls and Rock City are right there, and Cloudland Canyon State Park is a short drive away.
 There are also historic neighborhoods with stunning views of Chattanooga in the valley below.
 Getting to town is no big deal.
 Simply coast down Scenic Highway, or the equally scenic Ochs Highway, which drops you into St. Elmo.

 St. Elmo is technically a neighborhood in Chattanooga, but it feels like its own separate town, so we’ll mention it here.

 Designated a local historic district in 1992, it’s for sure a place to look if you’re into vintage homes.
 Located at the base of Lookout Mountain, you’re minutes away from all the touristy stuff.
 You can also hop on your bike and take a very easy (and flat!) ride to downtown either via surface streets or the Riverwalk.